About SCAPE

 Meet our directors

 Colin Martin is an honorary Reader in Maritime Archaeology at the University of St Andrews, where he taught for 28 years before his retirement in 2001.
 As an underwater archaeologist he has excavated several shipwrecks from the 16th to 18th centuries off Scotland and Ireland, including three casualties of the Spanish Armada, two small 17th century warships in the Sound of Mull, and a Dutch East Indiaman off Barra.
 He has published widely on these and related topics.
 His interest in Scotland’s historic landscapes has involved research into aspects of Roman and native interaction, early medieval burghs, and the beginnings of industrialisation.
-For the past eight years he has been engaged in a study of the west coast and islands as seen from a maritime perspective, and is currently investigating evidence of medieval boatbuilding in Skye.

 David Caldwell studied archaeology at Edinburgh University and undertook a PhD on the early use of guns in Scotland.
 He spent 38 years working as a curator for the National Museums of Scotland, latterly as Keeper of Scotland and Europe and Keeper of Archaeology.
 He has published extensively on Scottish archaeology and history, including books on weapons and warfare, Islay and the Lewis Chessmen.
 In the 1990s he directed major research excavations at Finlaggan in Islay.
 He is President of the Society of Antiquaries of Scotland and Chair of Fife Cultural Trust.